godotengine/godot-docs/tutorials/scripting/scene_unique_nodes.rst

 Introduction
 ------------

-There are times in a project where a node needs to be referred to by a script.
-However, the node's position in the tree might change over time as adjustments are made to the scene, such as moving a button in a UI scene into a different panel.
+There are times in a project when a node needs to be referenced from a script.
+However, the node's position within the tree of its scene might change over time as adjustments are made to the scene, such as moving a button in a UI scene into a different panel.